AaronMorelli/TopicalTraceFlags/cat/db_DBsAndFiles.rst

 	the database, it cannot be attached because of limited share permissions."

-	It sounds like this flag disables functionality in changing permissions on database files after the DB is detached, thus security implications.
+	It sounds like this flag disables functionality in changing permissions on database files after the DB is detached, thus has security implications.

-	922804_ | StorEng_1_ (comments, though Kevin may mean 1807)
+	922804_ | StorEng_1_ (comments, though Kevin likely means 1807)

 .. _1807: